tomasbruckner/tombot/README.md

 - all - shows menu for every restaurant + name day

 ## How to run it
 ```bash
 TOKEN=xoxb-3188123  ZOMATO=ec19ca2 node index.js
 ```

 Use your own API key for  TOKEN and ZOMATO.

+Alternatively, you can move `process.template.json` to `process.json`, set your variables there and run `pm2 start`.
+PM2 si a process manager, that will automatically restart your application if it crashes.

+### Docker
+There is also Docker support.
+Just run `docker-compose up`.